 Proposals will be assessed on the following criteria:

-Is the workload clearly defined and specified objectives achievable and realistic within the time allocated?
+Is the programme of work clearly defined and specified objectives achievable and realistic within the time allocated?

-Are the proposed activities clearly justified in terms of supporting their longer term career aspirations?
+Are the proposed activities clearly justified in terms of supporting longer term career aspirations?

 Are costs clearly and adequately justified?